Instant Pot Beef Stew

-It takes less than an hour to make this hearty Instant Pot beef stew on a chilly day, filled with tender carrots, potatoes, and chunks of flavorful beef.
+It takes less than an hour to make this hearty Instant Pot Beef Stew on a chilly day, filled with tender carrots, potatoes, and chunks of flavorful beef.

 During the fall, I make beef stew all the time.
 I get tons of carrots and potatoes delivered in my Imperfect Box and those go right into the Instant Pot with the delicious Butcher Box meat I have stored in the freezer.